 Don't just look at direct software costs.
 Consider the operational drag of IT needing to retroactively assess the security and compliance of rogue tools, set up proper access controls, and integrate data.
 Those hours add up.

-5. Compare maverick spend to your official SaaS budget:
+5. Compare to budget:

 Put the rogue spend number in context by calculating it as a percentage of your sanctioned software budget.
 Is it a nominal 5%?
 A whopping 40%?
 This helps articulate the scope of the problem.